Ewen2015/BatCat/README.md

-GossipCat, A Cat Looks Like A Cat
+GossipCat, A Cat Looks Like A Bat
 ========================================

 😸😹😺😻😼😽😾😿🙀🐱